TianyiShi2001/Hibiki/README.md

 - Changes (e.g. edits of the metadata) are not in-place (because you need import/export)
 - No lossless audio (WAV/FLAC) support

 That's why I'm building this application.
+Originally I wanted to do it with Node.js+Vue+Electron+Quasar due to the appealing UI, but it turns out to be extremely difficult to debug.

 This project is in very early development, and I have no experience in GUI programming (and there aren't many Rust GUI projects out there), so do not expect Hibiki to be usable anytime soon.

 Please don't hesitate to give comments on how to structure this project by opening an issue, or you can make a PR.
-If you happen to be enthusiastic about his project and are experience in GUI programming, **I can transfer the ownership to you**.
+If you happen to be enthusiastic about his project and are experienced in GUI programming, **I can transfer the ownership to you**.

 ## So what the currect status